jbinko/UGEN/README.md

 rule references, etc.

 Following is list of operators and sorted in correct operator precedence.
-From highest precedence.
+From the highest precedence.

-1. Operator priority - parentheses ```( )``` - marking expression inside parentheses as to be prioritized for the processing.
+1. Operator Parentheses ```( )``` - marking expression inside parentheses as to be prioritized for the processing.
-2. Operator Question Mark - ```?``` - marking expression it is attached to as kind of nullable.
+2. Operator Question Mark ```?``` - marking expression it is attached to as kind of nullable.
-3. Operator Pipe - ```|``` - operation applied on set of strings from both sides is iteration/yield/serial/zipping operation.
+3. Operator Pipe ```|``` - operation applied on set of strings from both sides is iteration/yield/serial/zipping operation.
 4. Operator Comma ```,``` - operation applied on set of strings from both sides is ADD (concatenate) operation.

 #### Operator Comma